-The collaborative forces of CAAASA and F3 are behind the Education For All Photography Contest, which will award three $1000 education awards to students for their digital photos conveying, in an educational setting, these three central themes: Diversity, Collaboration, and Achievement.
+The collaborative forces of CAAASA and F3 are behind the Education For All Photography Contest, which will award five $1000 education awards to students for their digital photos conveying, in an educational setting, these three central themes: Diversity, Collaboration, and Achievement.

 The file name of each student's photo entry must be saved as their home telephone number.
 This must be the same number as that listed on the application form.
 The student entrant must not include their name, address, school site, or school district in the photo submission.

 In addition to submitting their photograph, student artists must include a statement of 200 words or less describing how their submission speaks to the messages of diversity, collaboration and/or achievement in an educational setting.

 F3 will forward entries to judges selected by CAAASA for assessment.
 Photo submissions will be assessed on originality, technical excellence, composition, overall impact, and artistic merit.

 Award winners will be notified in March, 2015.
 The likelihood of winning will depend upon the quality of all other entries as judged by the criteria stated above.
 Prizes are nontransferable.
 All prizes will be awarded.
 Competition is void where prohibited or restricted by law.
 Winners will be solely responsible for any federal, state, or local taxes.